rlucioni/recipes/recipes/financiers.md

 3. Brown butter and reserve.
 4. Add egg whites to dry ingredients.
 Stir with a spatula until well combined, mashing lumps against side of bowl until mixture is smooth.
 Stir in browned butter until well combined.
 5. Fill tins about 3/4 full with batter.
 A scooper works well.
 Top with any garnishes.
 Bake until edges are well-browned and tops are golden, about 14-15 minutes.
-6. Immediately remove from tins by placing a wire rack on top and flipping.
+6. Let them sit in the tins for a couple minutes to set, then turn out and place on a wire rack to cool.

 Let cakes cool completely before serving or they won't be crispy!
 Don't wash the tins, just wipe them out while warm.